InitiatDev/initiat-cli/docs/SECRET_MANAGEMENT.md

 ## Overview

-InitFlow implements a **zero-knowledge secret management system** where the server never has access to plaintext secret values, workspace keys, or user passwords.
+Initiat implements a **zero-knowledge secret management system** where the server never has access to plaintext secret values, workspace keys, or user passwords.
 All encryption and decryption operations occur client-side using industry-standard cryptographic libraries.

 ## Architecture Principles